secrets-cli/secrets/README.md

 ## Using in a project

+Multiple users can work on the same project despite each having a different store.
-Add a committed `.vars.yaml` declaring the env vars the project needs:
+Add a committed `.vars.yaml` declaring the env vars the project uses:

 ```yaml
 # .vars.yaml